open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 ## Status: draft

-**The suite is red, and the failures are the point.** 28 scenarios pass and 12 fail, identically in both modes.
-Ten of the twelve fail for a reason the suite cannot currently express — see "Variant" below — so this is not a list of twelve provider bugs.
+**The suite is red, and the failures are the point.** Out of 40 scenarios: **17 pass, 12 fail, 11 are skipped** because a capability is not declared.
+Identical in both modes.

+(`go test` prints 28 PASS lines.
+Eleven of those are the skipped scenarios -- the Go subtest passes while godog skips the scenario -- so 28 is the subtest count, not the conformance result.)
+Ten of the twelve fail for a reason the suite cannot currently express — see
+"Variant" below — so this is not a list of twelve provider bugs.

 Two things keep it a draft: